elephantscale/hadoop-labs/impala/2-perf.md

 ```
   impala>
-     EXPLAIN select location_city, avg(amount) as city_avg from transactions group by location_city order by city_avg limit 10;
+     EXPLAIN select city, avg(amount) as city_avg from transactions group by city order by city_avg limit 10;

 ```